s3ql/s3ql/rst/issues.rst

   fixed in the kernel.
 Unfortunately it does not look as if this is going to be fixed anytime soon (as of 2016/2/28).

-* S3QL always updates file and directory access times as if the ``relatime`` mount option has been specified: the access time ("atime") is only updated if it is currently earlier than either the status change time ("ctime") or modification time ("mtime").

 * S3QL directories always have an `st_nlink` value of 1.
 This may confuse
   programs that rely on directories having `st_nlink` values of *(2 + number of sub directories)*.